System-End/slack-simplyplural/README.md

 ## Troubleshooting

-* If SimplyPlural returns 401 or 403, make sure your token is correct
+* If SimplyPlural returns 401 or 403, make sure your token starts with `Bearer ` and is valid
 * Slack tokens must be user tokens — bot tokens won’t work for profile updates
-* If canvas won’t build on npm, try Bun or install native dependencies for node-canvas
+* If canvas fails to build, install native packages (on Linux) or use Bun (on Windows)
-* Make sure that all profile pictures are the same size!
+* Make sure all profile pictures are square and the same size for best results

+## Compatibility Notes

+* Bun is great for Windows users but has limited support for native modules like canvas on Linux/ARM.
+* Use Node.js + ts-node for Linux, macOS, and Raspberry Pi to avoid native module issues.
+* The project is designed to support both platforms with minimal configuration — just choose the right runtime.

+---

+Let us know if you encounter any issues or want help setting this up for your system!